 top of page

-• Writer's picturePaula Fray
+Writer's picturePaula Fray

 Q&A: How mentors paved the way for Bongiwe Mlangeni

-As preparation for the Women Media Mentors (WMM) Programme kicks off, we catch up with founding director and chairperson at fraymedia Foundation, Bongiwe Mlangeni about her journey as a media practitoner, and the mentors who shaped it along the way.
+As preparation for the Women Media Mentors (WMM) Programme kicks off, we catch up with founding director and chairperson at the fraymedia Foundation, Bongiwe Mlangeni about her journey as a media practitoner, and the mentors who shaped it along the way.

 1. Looking back to the beginning of your career, how did your first mentorship experience shape your entry into the media industry, and what was the most important lesson you learned during that early stage?